webronen/PiiDrone_X-314_Quad/README.md

 - **All PID states and setpoints are reset** when the FCU is inactive
 - **Final motor outputs are always constrained** to physical limits
 - **Failsafe and landing logic** activate on packet timeout or power warning
-- **Auto-tune is aborted and state cleared** if thrust input is modified during ramp-up or tuning
+- **Auto-tune is aborted and state cleared** if thrust input is modified during thrust ramp or tuning

 ---